iodapson/axum_workspace/docs/template.md

 N.B:
 Make sure to change the values of `on.push.branches`, and `on.pull_request.branches` from `template` to whatever custom branch name you prefer for your custom project, .e.g, branch main or deploy, whatever.

 11. Set up your database migrations using the `sqlx-cli` tool.
 If you add new migrations to (i.e, add new `.sql` files), re-setup your database migrations again using the `sqlx cli tool`.
-The command to set up migrations is -
+The command to set up migrations from inside `axum_postgres_docker` is:

 ```sh
 sqlx db setup